Siamese Insurance

 Siamese cats are easily recognizable from just their appearance.
 They are a medium-sized breed of cat with a long, lean, and muscular body.
 Add to this a wedge-shaped head, a long and slender neck, and large pointed ears that are set close to the head.
 As their most notable feature their striking blue, almond-shaped eyes are something many cat lovers think about when the Siamese is mentioned.

 Siamese cats have a pointed pattern of coat colour, which means that their face, ears, paws, and tail - are a darker colour than the rest of their body.
 They have fine fur that is soft to the touch and requires minimal grooming.
-They are a beautiful and elegant breed and based on coat colour there are four main types,
+They are a beautiful and elegant breed, usually appearing in four main colour combinations: seal, blue, chocolate, and lilac.

 Conditions which affect this breed